Shell Stitch Fridge Pocket

 Pattern Links

-Sheetworks Studio Version 2.5 Sheetworks Studio is your free crafting studio for printing accurate templates, bead strips, quilt blocks, and creative project sheets.
-Every page is sized for US Letter paper and designed to make cutting, assembling, and experimenting with designs easier.
-The app is continually refined so your tools stay smooth, stable, and ready for whatever you create next.
+Sheetworks Studio is your free crafting workspace for printing accurate templates, bead strips, quilt blocks, labels, and creative project sheets.
+Every page is sized for US Letter paper and engineered for clean cuts, perfect alignment, and smooth creative flow.

 Random Quick Tip!